-- 5.2.2 Costs for cycle training per adult and child for the financial year 2018/19 will be equal to those for the London Borough of Haringey and the London Borough of Enfield as part of the framework agreement. - 5.2.3 The evaluation by the London Boroughs of Enfield and Haringey determined the most economically advantageous offer by means of applying Price and Quality, with the highest scoring Contractor (Cycle Confident Ltd) being awarded the framework. - 5.2.4 The LIP cycle training funding stream would also fund the purchase of cycling equipment/materials and the promotion of cycle training throughout Barnet which will not form part of the Call Off contract with Cycle Confident Ltd. The budget apportioned to cycle training will not therefore be the full value of the LIP cycle training budget.
-However it is important to note that when including possible additional grant funding the Call off contract amount may exceed the OJEU threshold as described in 5.2.1.

-- 5.2.5 The available budget for the 2018/19 cycle training will not be exceeded through regular monitoring of the costs and expenditure related to the training programme.
+- 5.2.1 Cycle training delivered to individuals who live, work or study in Barnet is funded through a Transport for London (TfL) funding stream Transport for London Local Implementation Plan (LIP) Cycle Training funding.
+For the financial year 2019-20 Barnet has applied for funding of £240,000. - Calling off from Enfield and Haringey's framework agreement which is OJEU compliant will allow the Safe and Sustainable Travel team to exploit any further funding opportunities either from TfL or other organisations. - 5.2.2 Costs for cycle training per adult and child for the financial year 2019/20 will be equal to those specified in the framework agreement. - 5.2.3 The evaluation by the London Boroughs of Enfield and Haringey determined the most economically advantageous offer by evaluating on the basis of price and quality, with the highest scoring provider (Cycle Confident Ltd) being awarded the framework - 5.2.4 The LIP cycle training funding stream would also fund the purchase of cycling equipment/materials and the promotion of cycle training throughout Barnet which will not form part of the call-off contract with Cycle Confident Ltd. - 5.2.5 The available budget for the 2019/20 cycle training will not be exceeded through regular monitoring of the costs and expenditure related to the training programme.
 The LIP cycle training funding is to be claimed retrospectively after the training has been provided.
 The training programme will be delivered within the funding approved. - 5.2.6 The performance of the contract will be monitored as per conditions of the contract and specification, to include: